SakurakoMitsui/SakurakoMitsui/README.md

 # Hi there 👋

 - I'm Sakurako and I'm from _Japan_[^1].
-- I used to live in Dubai but I don't remamber because I'm only 1 year old.
+- I used to live in Dubai but I don't remamber because I was baby.
-- I have a sister[^2] and she is in grade 8.
+- I have a sister[^2] and she is in grade 9.
-- I like playing badminton 🏸 watching movies 🎥 https://www.netflix.com/ listening to music 💿 https://youtu.be/Euf1-3WRino
+- I like playing volleyball🏐 watching movies 🎥 https://www.netflix.com/ listening to music 💿 https://youtu.be/Euf1-3WRino

 ![294185542_415555857215290_7366887244204440010_n](https://user-images.githubusercontent.com/112539110/188311826-179b4810-1560-48cc-8380-d0f89d2e048f.jpg)